What are the benefits of drinking cold brew coffee vs. hot coffee?

 Cold Brew Coffee Benefits: Is Cold Brew Coffee Good for You?

-Snow is finally gone, temperatures are rising, and it’s time to trade in your coat for sunglasses and sandals.
-It’s also time for a lot of coffee drinkers to change the temperature of their morning joe — unless you like to drink iced coffee all year round.
-No matter how you like your coffee, we can all agree that it’s the only thing on this planet that is truly perfect.
+The snow is finally gone, the temperatures are rising, and it’s time to trade in your coat for sunglasses and sandals.
+It’s also time for a lot of coffee drinkers to change the temperature of their morning joe, unless you like to drink iced coffee all year round.
+No matter how you like your coffee, we can all agree that it’s the only thing on this planet that’s truly perfect.
 But when the temperature of our coffee changes, do the health benefits change, too?

-And specifically, does cold brew have more health benefits that hot coffee?
-That’s a question coffee connoisseurs have asked since cold brew came into the scene and changed the way people consume their morning fix.
+Is cold brew coffee good for you?
+More specifically, does cold brew have more health benefits than hot coffee?
+That’s a question coffee connoisseurs have asked since cold brew came onto the scene and changed the way people consume their morning fix.

 WATCH THIS VIDEO: